liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 Restart your server.
 Congratulations!
 You've successfully migrated your installation to use the latest, highest performing permissions algorithm.
-Next, you'll need to explicitly set your Image Gallery storage option.
+Next, might need to explicitly set your Image Gallery storage option.

 ### Migrate Your Image Gallery Images

-Liferay 6.1 introduces a major change to how Liferay handles files.
-No longer do we have a separate Document Library and Image Gallery; instead, these have been combined into Documents and Media.
+Liferay 6.1 introduced a major change to how Liferay handles files.
+Liferay 6.0 and previous versions had a separate Document Library and Image Gallery; instead, these have been combined into Documents and Media.
 If you were using Liferay's Image Gallery to store images, these can be migrated over during an upgrade, but you'll have to take some extra steps first.